Dmenegassi/Developers_Brazil-vs-US_StackOverFlowSurvey/README.md

 #### _Which is the most popular course among the developers?_
 - Most of the students undergad in Computer science or software engineering in both countries.
 In Brazil the second position is Computer programming or web development and computer engineering or electrical/electronics engineering appers on the third position.

+---
+## Conclusions

+- As showed in the representativity of each country, the tech market in Brazil is far away from the United States.
+It can be seen as a developing market with growing opportunities for Brazilian people, if we adopt the US market as a parameter.

+- The labor market in that field suggests that there are more opportunities for full-time jobs and consequently more opportunities to learn on the job in US than in Brazil.

+- Both in Brazil and in the US the developers search for knowleg by themselves.
+However, online course, part-time/evening course and industry certification are more representative in Brazil.

+- The Programming Years present the same tendency.
+With the increas of years programming, the number of workers decrease, but the US is absolutely more experienced when we talk about people with 20 or more years programming

+- The Developer Types presents the same tendency in both countries.
+As the world goes tech, the demands for each developer type gets similar according to the data.
+The most prominent type was Web developer.

+- The Formal Education shows that both nationalities have a Bachelor’s degree and Some college/university study without earning a bachelor’s degree as first and second positions respectively.
+However, the proportion of people with Secondary school is significantly larger in Brazil than in the US.

+- The tech-related majors seem to be more concentrated in Brazil than in the US, except for Computer science or software, that appears in the first position for both contries.